eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

     case (is Leaf) { ... }
     case (is Branch) { .... }

-Now, if we add a new subtype of `Node`, we must add the new the subtype to the `of` clause of the declaration of `Node`, and the compiler will produce an error at every `switch` statement which doesn't handle the new subtype.
+Now, if we add a new subtype of `Node`, we must add the new subtype to the `of` clause of the declaration of `Node`, and the compiler will produce an error at every `switch` statement which doesn't handle the new subtype.